In October 2015, President Thomas S. Monson said:

 We all know that when someone praises us for our efforts or good qualities, it inspires us to continue and to do even better.
 When someone criticizes us, however, we often become defensive, bitter, and rebellious.

-► You'll also like: We Need to Stop Judging Other Mormons for Not Being "Mormon" Enough
+► You'll also like: We Need to Stop Judging Other Members for Not Being "Latter-day Saint" Enough

 Can you imagine what the social media atmosphere would be like if everyone were trying to point out the good things that others are doing to solve social issues instead of hammering over and over what is not being done or what is being done poorly?